Rescued by Grace. Restored in Joy. Released to Love… In Jesus’ Name

 6. We will equip Christians to remain in Jesus’ presence and power so as to grow in His likeness and share in His mission.
 All spiritual growth and transformation depends on our maintaining a personal relationship with Jesus so that we can respond to his initiatives in our lives.
 Therefore, we will equip people with the basic skills needed to cultivate an intimate relationship with the Triune God while recognizing that the dynamics of this relationship should grow throughout one’s life.
 Below is a sample of five characteristics that would mark this growth and transformation.

-– increasing maturity demonstrated by accurate self-knowledge and an ability to relate righteously to
+-Increasing maturity demonstrated by accurate self-knowledge and an ability to relate righteously to oneself and others

-– a growing desire and ability to cooperate with Jesus in seeing lost people reconciled to God both
+-A growing desire and ability to cooperate with Jesus in seeing lost people reconciled to God both locally and worldwide

 7. We will seek to demonstrate the reality of the Gospel by sharing our lives together in ministry and mission.
 While our relationship with God in Christ is intimately personal, it is not private.
 When Jesus calls us to himself, he also calls us into a community of his disciples.
 This community is his church.
 Therefore, we are called to intentionally develop relationships with other Christians that are grounded in God’s Word, prayer, and authenticity.
 Jesus’ call to community centered in him requires us to resist our culture’s spirit of busyness and anonymity that deter us from really knowing others and being known.
 Therefore, we will commit to seeking structures for our life together that foster genuine Biblical community as a witness to the Triune God, who is inherently relational.